Skip to content

 Menna is the current Guinness World Record holder for the fastest female to run the length of New Zealand.
-On the 1st January this year, she beat the previous record of 52 days and 15 hours by completing the 1280 miles in a staggering 36 days - running an average of 8.5 hours a day for a total equivalent of almost 49 marathons!
+On the 1st January 2020, she beat the previous record of 52 days and 15 hours by completing the 1280 miles in a staggering 36 days - running an average of 8.5 hours a day for a total equivalent of almost 49 marathons!

 Menna, from South Wales, ran her first marathon ten years ago but stopped running shortly after due to other commitments.
 However, following the death of her father in 2017 and to help combat spiralling mental health issues and depression, she started running again.

 After entering a couple of ultra marathons and igniting a new found love of the challenges associated with endurance running, Menna decided to run the full length of Britain from John O'Groats to Lands End (JOGLE) in memory of her Dad.
 During the summer of 2018, running six days a week and covering 26-34 miles each day, Menna completed the total distance of 1050 miles in just 41 days.

 Towards the end of JOGLE, Menna started to think about her next run and wanted to go for something even bigger and more challenging, leading to her decision to run New Zealand.
 Using video blogs throughout her run to document the good days and the bad days, Menna emphasised that it's ok to not be ok, and raised thousands of pounds and New Zealand dollars for mental health charities MIND (UK) and Save the Brave (NZ).

 An incredibly inspiring athlete, Menna juggles her running with being a single mum to her six-year-old son, managing her own business as a dog groomer and is also in the early stages of writing a book chronicling her running adventures so far.